Thanks to a technical screw-up by someone at Ann Taylor (I'm thinking heads will roll over this),

 Except that these kinds of "improvements" are so far out of the mainstream, no one (I hope) would confuse them with reality.
 Which brings me back to the idea that there's something more going on here.

 Women have never been as powerful in America as we are today.
 And even though we still have a ways to go (can you say "woman president in my lifetime?), we've made enormous progress since I was a young thing.
-And thanks to the Great Recession, women's work and employment levels may be surpassing men's for the first time.
+And thanks to the Great Recession, women's work and employment levels

 And maybe that's the problem.
 Maybe the Trojan Horse of self-loathing embodied in images like these is meant to put us uppity women in our place.
 I've said it before and I'll say it again: So long as we're obsessed with our appearance, our looks, how thin we are or aren't, we're missing the boat on a whole lot of more important issues.